 Recent research in the area of affective neuroscience showed that when participants in a study were asked to rate the support and helping behaviour of individuals to people under threat, the areas of the brain associated with moral cognition, value judgment, and theory of mind, all lit up.
 In short, feelings of gratitude activate brain regions associated with positive emotional states and moral values.
 If we appreciate the help that others give us, we help ourselves as well as them.
 Learning to call to mind things and people you show gratitude to can improve your mental health and wellbeing and those to whom you are grateful.”

 Change is never easy, but you can do it!
 Fitting a Gratitude Journal into your routine in the morning isn’t always easy, but it only takes 10 minutes or less, so try to make the change.

 It’s easier to mindlessly scroll through social media before you turn in for the night than to take the time to relax, unwind and get ready for bed.
 But with so many of us having sleep issues, we need to ask why?
 Most of us had strict bedtime routines as children and there were good reasons behind it.
 A warm bath, a bedtime story, dim lights…

 It’s these physical things that send signals to the brain to start slowing down, helping us to sleep deeper and longer.
 If I look at my emails before bed, I immediately start analysing stuff and getting over-stimulated – and then I can’t sleep.
 I wonder how many other people do the same!

 Take the time now to comment, and let me know what you are grateful for today!

-If you enjoyed this post you may also like this one on Mindfulness.
+If you enjoyed this post on gratitude journal benefits – you may also like this one on Mindfulness.